ThaliaZn/EU-Fintech-Insights/README.md

    Replace the last section of the main code with this version to gain valuable insights in your terminal.
 This allows you to experiment with various weight values and observe how they influence the Internet Usage values in the dataset.<br><br>

-- /Exploring EU Internet Trends - Power BI Visuals.md
+- /EU Internet Trends - Power BI Visuals.md

   Explore the interactive visualizations created using Power BI, based on the datasets collected.
 The report is designed to showcase insights about internet usage within the EU.
   Navigate through two informative pages, and don't forget to use the arrows at the bottom for seamless exploration. <br><br>